 While we do not have any specific suggestions to the Guidelines at this time, we do urge the State Department to invest significant resources in reaching out to companies that are participating in this market, communicating the Guidelines, and affirmatively offering assistance for their implementation.
 It should also set a schedule to follow up with those companies to see how widely and well they have been adopted.
 The State Department should also engage in regular evaluation of any impacts due to their adoption or that may fairly be attributable to the lack of adoption of these Guidelines.
 It should commit to a process of revising and improving these Guidelines based upon that follow-up and evaluation.
 The State Department should seek to publicly report its evaluations and assessments except in the most rare of circumstances, such as when there could be physical danger to the company or the company representatives from publication.

 In short, we think the Guidelines are a very good start.
 Embedding them in an ongoing and sustained process to engage companies to take affirmative steps to ensure that their technologies will not be misused is a key next step.
-This will allow all of us concerned about the risks from surveillance technology sales to governments around the world to continue to evolve our suggestions and strategies.
+This will allow all of us concerned about the human rights risks from surveillance technology sales to governments around the world to continue to evolve our suggestions and strategies.
 Ultimately, we hope that these guidelines can serve as a foundation for making sure that powerful surveillance technologies cease to serve as tools of repression and human rights abuses.